 It is also important to note that there are three separate types of misrepresentation; fraudulent, negligent and innocent.
 Establishing which of these categories your situation falls into can impact the way in which you will be compensated for your defect issues.
 If the misrepresentation was fraudulent then it is likely that you will be able to claim damages as well as being able to terminate the contract, and the same goes for negligent misrepresentation.
 Innocent misrepresentation is slightly different in the sense that either of these can be awarded depending on the court’s volition, but in this case it must be one or the other.

-If you feel that you have been affected by the issues raised within this post then you can find out more by emailing us at firstname.lastname@example.org to help get a better understanding of the options at your disposal.
+If you feel that you have been affected by the issues raised within this post then you can find out more by emailing us at firstname.lastname@example.org or talk to us here at Consumer Rights to help get a better understanding of the options at your disposal.